muditchandervanshi-cutie/Smartgate_V3_Cloud_Services/README.md

 https://drive.google.com/drive/folders/1Ut0r61W8mJfhidZGksEiZV_YINtIQAzK

-(Note: It kept detecting the Visitor as while recording this, i was in front of the HCSRO4 to get a good shot for the video.)
+(Note: It kept detecting the Visitor as while recording this, i was in front of the HCSRO4 to get a good shot for the video.
+Also I've made a side view video too that shows that the system works perfectly without continuously triggering the visitor as I'm in the side in the other video.)

 ---